 3 The charity dinner was a big deal.
 Turkeys needed stuffing.
 Potatoes needed mashing.
 Tables needed orange tablecloths and plastic turkeys.
 And of course, pies must be cut.
 The list was endless.
 Many helpers ran here and there.
 Brian Chang liked the hustle and bustle as they prepared for the big meal, and he enjoyed helping folks who couldn't afford Thanksgiving dinner.

 4 Brian's mother always used a Chinese proverb when she encouraged Brian to volunteer.
 She said, "The smile you send out returns to you."
 She said doing good deeds had a way of bringing good things back to you.
 Brian knew he spread smiles by helping with the charity dinner, but he didn't expect a reward for his work.

 5 "Hey, Brian, can you run this box across the street to Mrs. Widmer?" asked Mr. Chang.
 He handed Brian a box filled with cranberries, peas, rolls, and a piece of turkey breast.
 Mr. Chang gently placed a wedge of pumpkin pie on the pile.
 The sweet smell of nutmeg filled the air.

 6 "Sure," said Brian.
 He was happy to have a short break.

-8 "Thank you dear," said Mrs. Widmer, once she had opened the door and taken the box from Brian.
+8 "Thank you, dear," said Mrs. Widmer after she had opened the door and taken the box from Brian.
 "Do you have time to take Muffin for a walk?
 He is so full of pep today!"